charuwts/bible-studies/1_peter_o.md

 * Whoever believes on this chief cornerstone, will by no means be put to shame
   * Therefore He is precious to those who believe
   * To those who are disobedient He has become a stone of stumbling

+### 2:9

+* There is a list of descriptors for the chosen of God
+* They are His own special people for the purpose that they may proclaim the praises of Him
+* There is a contrast of them being called out of darkness to light